Hexagon Side Table Decoupaged

 Lightly Distress with an Emery Board

-I used a small emery board to do some light distressing all over the hexagon side table.
+I used a small emery board to apply some light distressing to the entire hexagon side table.
+Note that the hinges are free of paint due to the vaseline.

 Spray Paint Vintage Hardware